The deadline to complete Self-Assessment return to HMRC is on 31 January. But what can you do if you can’t afford to pay your tax bill?

 Join Swagbucks here >>

-In total, some 12.1 million tax returns are expected to be filed for this year, and 55% of people have already filed their returns (93% of people file them online).
+In total, some 12.2 million tax returns are expected to be filed for this year, and more than half have already filed their returns (93% of people file them online).

 It can take some time to complete the Self-Assessment, so it’s better to do it sooner than wait until the last minute.